Soothing songs and dreamy lullabies to help your baby drift off to sleep

 Updated on

-We’ve all heard the phrase 'sleep like a baby', and that’s probably because babies are gently rocked to sleep while listening to soothing lullaby songs sung by someone they love.
-Just picturing it is enough to make our own eyes feel heavy!
 Lullabies aren’t just a sweet tradition; they’re scientifically proven to calm a baby’s nervous system, slow their heart rate, and create a sense of security.
-The gentle rhythm and repetition mimic the sounds of the womb, making them the perfect sleep cue for little ones (and sometimes even exhausted parents, too!).
+The gentle rhythm and repetition mimic the sounds of the womb, making lullaby songs the perfect sleep cue for little ones (and sometimes exhausted parents too!).

 Lullabies have been around for centuries, with the earliest known ones dating back to 2,000 BC.
-But unlike today’s gentle melodies, those ancient lullabies were more like eerie warnings—filled with tales of demons meant to scare little ones back to sleep.
-Thankfully, modern lullabies for babies are much softer and sweeter (well, except for Rockabye Baby, which still has some pretty questionable lyrics if you think about it.)
+But unlike today’s gentle melodies, those ancient lullabies were more like eerie warnings filled with tales of demons meant to scare little ones back to sleep.
+Thankfully, modern lullabies for babies are much softer and sweeter.
+Except for Rockabye Baby, which still has some questionable lyrics.

 A relaxed baby sleeping after listening to lullaby.